comprna/R2Dtool/README.md

 # R2DTool

 A utility for long-read isoform-centric epitranscriptomics that:
-  - Annotates (epi)transcriptomic position with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and
+  - Annotates (epi)transcriptomic positions with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and
   - Transposes transcriptomic coordinates to their underlying genomic coordinates to enable the comparison of epitranscriptomic sites between overlapping transcript isoforms, and also to enable visualization of epitranscriptomic sites on a genome browser.

 ```